brown-band/website/pages/scripts/1996-1997/fall/columbia.md

 Boris, Boris, with liver porous,\
 How does your country run?\
-"With vodka glasses and heart bypasses\
+“With vodka glasses and heart bypasses\
-And KGB files on everyone."
+And KGB files on everyone.”

 Hickory dickory dock\
 The band was watching the clock\